tristan957/tristan.partin.io/content/blog/the-church-of-big-tech/index.md

 ---
-title: "The Church of FAANG"
+title: "The Church of Big Tech"
 date: 2021-03-10T00:05:40-06:00
 tags:
-  - faang
   - ethics
 ---

-Sunday may be the day of the Lord, but the other six days of the week belong to FAANG.
+Sunday may be the day of the Lord, but the other six days of the week belong to Big Tech.

 <!--more-->

-FAANG is ancronym for various big tech companies, but more generically can be used as a noun meaning big tech companies in general.
-When I say big tech companies, I am talking Google, Apple, Amazon, Facebook, Twitter, etc.
+When I say Big Tech, I am talking Google, Apple, Amazon, Facebook, Twitter, etc.

 The other day, I was mindlessly scrolling LinkedIn, and came across a post by a young first generation college student.
 The post was a story of continuous